SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/field-options.md

 * **Contact - consent**

   * **Purpose**: Select why the person must give their consent.
-The approval text and description are defined in SuperOffice Settings and maintenance.
+The approval text and description are defined in Settings and maintenance.

-  * **Show link to privacy statement**: Select this option to include the link to the privacy statement, as defined in SuperOffice Settings and maintenance.
+  * **Show link to privacy statement**: Select this option to include the link to the privacy statement,[!include[SM](../../../learn/includes/as-defined-sm.md)]

 * **Contact - subscription**: Select the subscriptions that should be visible in the form.